Lecrapouille/Highway/src/ECUs/ParkingSlotDetectionECU/README.md

 DCNN: Deep convolutional network

-The following code source has been adapted from the document and code that can be downloaded from https://cslinzhang.github.io/deepps/ The original code is messy and we redone our own code.
+The following code source has been adapted from the paper and code that can be downloaded from https://cslinzhang.github.io/deepps/ The original code is messy and has been redone our own code.

 ## Steps

 - Download ps2.0.zip and unzip it.
 - `crop.py` will prepare dataset of pictures for the image pattern classifier.
-- The marking-point detection based we YOLO has yet not been implemented.
+- The marking-point detection based with YOLO has yet not been implemented.
 This DCNN will feed the parking slot classifier.
 - `classifier.py` will classify parking spot.
 - The computation of parking slot vertices is not made.